dininduviduneth/immuno-metaphors-detection-uu/README.md

 }
 ```

 ## 3/4.
-Autogenerating spacy annotations
+Auto-generating spaCy annotations

-For our model, we require the data to be in the ```spacy annotations format```.
+For our model, we require the data to be in a particular format support, i.e. [spaCy format](https://spacy.io/usage/training#training-data).
 This scripts consumes the sentences generated from the previous script and auto-annotate them based on the presence of metaphorical keywords.
 It also has the configurability to change the proportions of the metaphorical and non-metaphorical sentences we use for training.

-An example of a generated spacy annotation is as follows:
+An example of a generated spaCy annotation is as follows:

 ```
 [